kumuluz/kumuluzee-samples/kumuluzee-rest/README.md

 </dependency>
 ```

-### Extend REST Service with parsing the query parameters from URI
+### Extend REST Service with parsing the query parameters from the URI

 First you will need to extend the existing CustomerResource with URI context information.
 The URI can be obtained by adding UriInfo context to selected Resource: